Conserving Vermont’s fauna and flora, requires understanding Vermont’s habitats. Natural community research and data build this understanding.

-This book describes the eight biophysical regions and the 80 natural community types recognized in Vermont in 2005.
+This second edition of the book describes the nine biophysical regions and the 97 natural community types recognized in Vermont in 2019.
 It contains practical information for naturalists, teachers, students, landowners, land managers, foresters, conservation planners, and everyone who loves the outdoors and wants to learn more about their surroundings.
-This 456-page paperback book may be purchased from bookstores or online.
-A digital version is also available.
+This 515-page paperback book may be purchased from local bookstores or online.

 List of Natural Communities